KalenWillits/ktx-server/README.md

 	  can be defined dynammically by using the *set* method.
 This method should return the interval in seconds as an integer.
 Task *execute* methods are asyncronous.

-	- Channels are the control gate for clients recieving information from an signal response.
+	- Channels are the control gate for clients receiving information from an signal response.
 At least one channel and one subscribe signal is required for server communication to occur.
 Clients can be in as many or no channels, however each client can only be in any channel once.